Let each of us please his neighbour for his good, to build him up. Romans 15:2

 A schoolmate who lived in downtown Auckland, parking on the street for the night, forgot to close his car window.
 He was so happy nothing was lost, nor someone vandalised his car.

 Well, we could say he was just lucky.
 How about these?

 We lived in Forrest Hill, Auckland, and we were about to sleep at past 10:00 PM when someone knocked on our door.

-Yes, it was wide open because our 7-year-old forgot to close it after getting off the car, and we’re just parking on the street.
+Yes, it was wide open because our 7-year-old forgot to close it after getting off the car.
+Our car is parked on the street.

-Living in Timaru now, one of our Kiwi friends noticed how I would unlock and lock the door when he comes to visit.
+Living in Timaru now, one of our Kiwi friends noticed how I would unlock and lock the door.

-I told him that it’d been a habit in the Philippines always to keep the door locked even if we’re in the house.
+I told him that it’d always been a habit in the Philippines to keep the door locked even if we were in the house.

 There was a time we get off my car as I parked on the side street.
 Then I locked the doors.
-He said out loud, “Oh Jonan, you don’t trust your neighbours?”
+He said, “Oh, Jonan, you don’t trust your neighbours?”

-I blushed a bit and laughed, telling him, “It’s just a hard habit to break, mate.”
+I blushed and laughed, telling him, “It’s just a hard habit to break, mate.”

-When people bind the law “Love your neighbour as yourself” in their hearts, there would be much peace and order in the community.
+When people bind the law “Love your neighbour as yourself” in their hearts, there will be much peace and order in the community.